robocorp/rpaframework/_sources/libraries/cloud_google/index.rst.txt

     Usage requires the following steps:

         - Create a GCP project
-        - Create a service account key file (json) and save it to a place the robot can use it
+        - Create a service account key file (JSON) and save it to a place the robot can use it
         - Enable APIs
         - Install rpaframework[google]